 - Priority Mail Regional

-That’s because the requirements to ship via these programs are already under the limits mentioned above: flat rate and regional both use boxes provided by the USPS, and cubic limits every measurement to 18” or less.
-So if you’re primarily using these services, you’re in the clear.
+That’s because the requirements to ship via these programs are already under the abovementioned limits: flat rate and regional both use boxes provided by the USPS, and cubic limits every measurement to 18” or less.
+So if you primarily use these services, you’re in the clear.

 If you find that your packages fall into these additional fees, reach out to us to see if there’s a way to ship your products for less.